amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Create a folder that will have all of your project files.
 You can call it whatever you want, eg: PhotosClone.

-Create a main.py file it it.
+Inside this folder, create an empty file and name it `main.py`.

-Create another folder in it, and call it 'UI', this will have specifically the UI files.
+Create another folder in it, and call it `UI`, this will have specifically the UI files.

-Create a main.qml file inside the UI folder.
+Nexxt, create an empty file and name it `main.qml` file inside the `UI` folder.

+Finally, inside the `UI` folder and beside the `main.qml` file create another empty folder and call it `components`

+We are done with the folders for now.
+Lets go on with the coding.

+## The Front-end or Graphical User Interface

+### Coding a Basic Window

-Now open the main.qml file and add a basic window code
+Now open the main.qml file and add the basic window code in snipper 1.

 > main.qml